gosweetspot/freight-api/ratesqueryv1/POST_printcheapestcourier.md

 - **ruraloverride** - true/false
 - **deliveryreference** - string:60, order reference
 - **printtoprinter** - yes/no - if supplied, the print job is sent to the *access_token* desingated printer.
 For testing purpose this can be provided as "no"
+- **outputs** - JSON string array.
+Return output of label as a PNG or PDF.
+Acceptable values: "LABEL_PDF"/"LABEL_PNG"

 *origin/destination Object*
 - **name** - string:60, Company name or persons name